 Immediately following the 2015 season Jeffrey Orridge announced a re-branding for the CFL, including a new logo, motto, jerseys and website.
 After not having a drug enforcement policy in effect for the 2015 season the league and the CFLPA agreed to a new drug policy.

-Construction on New Mosaic Stadium for the Saskatchewan Roughriders was completed in October 2016 and the first game will be played in the 2017 CFL season.
+Construction on New Mosaic Stadium for the Saskatchewan Roughriders was completed in October 2016 and the first games were played there in 2017.